L3arr0w/Bath/README.md

 # 12004 Report
 First time using Git...
 Please copy and paste the 'All Code Together' file and run each section individually for its respective task.
-The report references lines in this script only.
+The report references lines in this file only.